 2. An order for the payment of money is generally enforced by:

 A writ of seizure and sale allows a court bailiff to enter the Judgment Debtor's premises, and to seize and sell his movable property.
 The Judgment Debtor will then have 7 days to settle all payment owed to the Judgment Creditor.
 If payment is not made, the Judgment Creditor may apply to proceed with an auction sale of the seized items and recover the money from the sale.

 This option may be considered if the Judgment Creditor knows that the Judgment Debtor has physical assets of sufficient value that may be sold to recover the cost of enforcement, and pay the amount owed as stated in the Tribunal order.
 There is no guarantee that a writ of seizure and sale will be successfully executed, and no guarantee that the amount owed and the expenses incurred during the execution process will be recovered.
 A formal application under Order 47 of the Rules of Court (Cap.
 322) is required.
-Enquiries may be made at the Bailiff's Section on the ground floor of the State Courts during operating hours.
+Enquiries may be made at the Bailiff's Section at Central Registry, level 2 of the State Courts during operating hours.